 The Outer Banks Season 3 Cast

 He added that “a lot of fans want to see JJ and Kiara” get together, and they’re keen to “generate more teen soap” since John B and Sarah’s romance has been pretty much settled.
 “We were like, well, we need another character.
-So Cleo evolved into that, and I think we'll be using a lot of that in Season 3,” Josh says.
+So Cleo evolved into that, and I think we'll be using a lot of that in Season 3,” Josh said.

 The Outer Banks Season 3 Plot

-Despite being stranded on an island, Jonah Pate says that the Pogues “can probably last for a while” living off of the land, noting that there’s also a lot of boat traffic in the Caribbean even in deserted areas.
-“They've camped and fished a lot,” Josh Pate adds.
+Despite being stranded on an island, Jonah Pate said that the Pogues “can probably last for a while” living off of the land, noting that there’s also a lot of boat traffic in the Caribbean even in deserted areas.
+“They've camped and fished a lot,” Josh Pate said.
 “Not to say that it wouldn't be hard, but I don't think they're going to be in rags and, like, starving.”

 It appears that Big John will also be working with Carla Limbrey going forward.
-Though it’s unclear how the two know each other, Jonah says their connection will be further explored in Season 3, along with the “mythology of the gold,” which will “tie into an even bigger mythology” — presumably involving Pope’s ancestors and the mythical shroud that Limbrey is looking for.
+Though it’s unclear how the two know each other, Jonah said that their connection will be further explored in Season 3, along with the “mythology of the gold,” which will “tie into an even bigger mythology” — presumably involving Pope’s ancestors and the mythical shroud that Limbrey is looking for.

 As for the Camerons, Ward and Rafe seem determined to capture Sarah — after all, she knows about all of their crimes — but Rafe hesitated to take her down when he had the chance.
-“It's psychological,” Jonah Pate says of Rafe’s inability to pull the trigger when he had Sarah in his sight.
+“It's psychological,” Jonah Pate said of Rafe’s inability to pull the trigger when he had Sarah in his sight.
 “It's hard to shoot your sister, especially twice.”